Panagiotis-Zachos/youtube-downloader-autosplit/README.md

-# youtube-downloader-autosplit
+# Youtube-Downloader-Autosplit
-Simple app I created (Python 3.7.3) to easily download full albums from youtube
+Simple app I created (Python 3.7.3) to easily download and split full albums from youtube

 This has only been tested on Windows 10
 Libraries needed: pyperclip, youtube_dl and pydub